marian42/mesh_to_sdf/README.md

 Returns
 - `points`: an N ✕ 3 numpy array containing the sample points
-- `sdf` a numpy array of size N with the corresponding SDF values
+- `sdf`: a numpy array of size N with the corresponding SDF values

 ## get_surface_point_cloud